ostinelli/gin.io/docs/install.md

 ---
 layout: docs
-title: RALIS.IO | Install
+title: CARB.IO | Install
 ---

 # Install

 ### On OSX
-These instructions allow you to install Ralis on a OSX developer machine.
+These instructions allow you to install Carb on a OSX developer machine.

 ##### Homebrew
 The instructions here below will assume that you have [HomeBrew](http://brew.sh/) installed.